andela-cvundi/Na-Emoji/index.rst

         "token": "5e4aed96bb11d49269e7e7908baee2b4"
     }

-Otherwise you will get differnt responses based on what it is you are not doing right
+Otherwise, you will get different responses based on what you are not doing right

 Get All Emojis